-Luca Trapanese—a gay, Catholic, single dad—is no stranger to breaking societal norms.
-He's often invited to TV talk shows and public debates where he still encounters many who are yet to accept the idea of gay men being allowed to adopt children.
-While he uses these opportunities to push forward the conversation, Luca insists that his decision to adopt a 1-month-old with Down's Syndrome had nothing to do with shattering stereotypes.
+Luca Trapanese—a gay, Italian, Catholic, single dad—is no stranger to breaking societal norms.
+He's often invited to TV talk shows and public debates where he still encounters people who are yet to accept the idea of a gay man being allowed to adopt children.
+While he uses these opportunities to push forward the conversation, Trapanese insists that his decision to adopt a 1-month-old with Down syndrome had nothing to do with shattering stereotypes.
 He simply wanted a family and when he met Alba, a baby girl who'd been rejected by 20 families, he instantly knew she was the one he'd been waiting for.

-While the idea of caring for a child with special needs is quite daunting to many, Luca opened his heart and home for Alba without a moment's hesitation.
-He knew just how challenging it was to live with an illness, having become aware of it pretty early on in life when his best friend was diagnosed with terminal cancer.
-Speaking to BBC, Luca said, "When I was 14, my best friend Diego discovered he had terminal cancer.
+While the idea of caring for a child with special needs is quite daunting to many, Trapanese opened his heart and home for Alba without a moment's hesitation.
+He knew just how challenging it was to live with an illness, as his close childhood friend had terminal cancer.
+Speaking to BBC, Trapanese said, "When I was 14, my best friend Diego discovered he had terminal cancer.
 When I found out about it, I decided to never leave his side.
 I went to the hospital with him, I helped him with his homework, and I would just always be there for him when he needed me."

-Volunteering with the church and helping those in need, Luca soon realized that this was what he wanted to do with his life.
-At the age of 25, he joined a seminary and spent 2 years studying to become a Catholic priest.
-However, his plan took a major deviation when he met a guy and fell head over heels in love with him.
-Luca doesn't regret leaving with the seminary as he spent 11 beautiful years with his partner, with whom he even founded his own charity in Naples, working with people with disabilities.
-They also often spoke about starting a family of their own by adopting a child and were in agreement that they'd only adopt a disabled child.
+While volunteering with the Italian church and helping those in need, Trapanese soon realized that this was what he wanted to do with his life.
+At the age of 25, he joined a seminary and spent two years studying to become a Catholic priest.
+However, his plan took a major deviation when he met a man and fell in love.
+Trapanese doesn't regret leaving with the seminary as he spent 11 wonderful years with his partner, and the pair founded a charity in Naples, working with people with disabilities.
+They also often spoke about starting a family of their own by adopting a child, agreeing that they'd only adopt a disabled child.

 The new father wanted to spend his first few days with Alba alone and took her to his family house in the countryside creating a bond with her.
 "They were the sweetest moments," he recounted.
-Luca then organized a party to introduce her to his family and friends, who immediately took it upon themselves to shower the baby girl with love.
+He then organized a party to introduce her to his family and friends, who immediately showered the baby girl with love.
 Talking about his daughter, he said, "Alba has a very strong personality and she can be really stubborn sometimes.
 She would like to play and eat and dance all day long.
 She loves being with other people, so I take her for walks in the park, to the museum, and sometimes I even take her to work with me.
 She loves that."

 "Alba completely revolutionized my life.
 Now everything revolves around her.
 She brought me happiness and a sense of fulfillment.
 I am proud to be her dad.
 Alba was never my second choice because she has a condition, I wanted her to be my daughter.
 Being a single dad is hard but I have friends whose partners work all day and they're struggling as well.
 I think that being a parent is hard, full stop.
 I can see a future for myself now.
 I'll spend the rest of my life with the child I love and we'll do so many amazing things together," he added.